 The Best Christmas Lights

-For outdoor use, we recommend 5-millimeter wide-angle conical LEDs from Christmas Designers, available in warm white, multicolor, or single color, averaging $15/50 bulbs, $20/70 bulbs, or $30/100 bulbs).
-These lights have all of the benefits of LEDs as well as a design that makes the bulb impervious to moisture for weeks in the snowy, sleety, rainy outdoors—and we confirmed that by leaving a lit set submerged in a bucket all day.
-We liked the warmth of the color, the bright output, and the manageable wires.
+For outdoor use, we recommend 5-mm wide-angle conical LEDs from Christmas Designers, available in warm white, multicolor, or single color in a variety of lengths and bulb spacings.
+These lights have all of the benefits of LEDs and a design that makes the bulb impervious to moisture for weeks in the snowy, sleety, rainy outdoors—we confirmed that by leaving a lit set submerged in a bucket all day.
+We liked the warmth of the color, the bright light output, and the manageable wires.
 Due to the unusual design of the wide-angle bulb, the brightness of each one changes dramatically depending on where you’re standing, giving them texture and depth when draped over a tree or twisting around a porch post.
-Because they’re going up outdoors and likely to be exposed to at least some harsh conditions, these will have a shorter lifespan than the indoor LEDs, but you can still expect six or seven seasons out of them.
+Because they’re likely to be exposed to harsh exterior conditions, these will have a shorter lifespan than the indoor LEDs, but you can still expect six or seven seasons out of them.

-They’re ideal for larger displays: Because of their low electricity usage, a stunning 43 strands can be connected together and run off a single outlet (with incandescents you can connect only five or six, depending on the manufacturer).
+These lights are ideal for larger displays: Because of their low electricity usage, a stunning 43 strands can be connected together and run off a single outlet (with incandescents, you can connect only five or six, depending on the manufacturer).
 The only major drawback with these lights is that they’re a bit too bright for indoor use.
 Pro lighting designers and other product experts consistently named this particular type of bulb as the ideal product for outdoor holiday lighting displays.

-Last, if you’re not ready to give up the unique warm twinkle of incandescents on an indoor tree, our favorites are the ones from Christmas Designers, available in multicolored ($5/50 bulbs or $9/100 bulbs), clear ($5/50 bulbs or $9/100 bulbs), and solid colors ($5/50 bulbs or $9/100 bulbs).
-These emitted the warmest overall light, and, like our other picks, had an easy-to-handle wire.
+Last, if you’re not ready to give up the unique warm twinkle of incandescents for an indoor tree, our favorites are the Mini Light Sets from Christmas Designers.
+These emit the warmest overall light, and, like our other picks, have an easy-handling wire.
 These also cost less than half as much as an LED strand, but they’re not as durable, they’re less efficient, and they won’t last as long.

 Incandescent lights are typically rated for 2,000 to 3,000 hours of use, while our main recommendation, the GE Colorites, have an average life of 20,000 hours.
 Keep in mind that this is just the bulb life.
-It doesn’t even take into account how fragile and easily breakable an incandescent filament is (last year I had to throw out half my incandescent strands due to non-working bulbs).
-If these are sold out, we recommend GE’s incandescents.
+It doesn’t even take into account how fragile and easily breakable an incandescent filament is (two years ago, I had to throw out half my incandescent strands due to non-working bulbs).

 Table of contents